Payroll tax deductions

 Currently, for annual Australian taxable wages over the $1.3 million threshold, the deduction reduces by $1 for every $4 of taxable wages over this amount.
 The deduction reduces to zero when your Australian taxable wages reach $6.5 million.

 For example, currently the maximum monthly deduction is $108,333 and is reduced by $1 for every $4 over this amount.
 The deduction reduces to zero when monthly wages reach $541,666.

-If you are part of a group, only one group member can claim a deduction.
+If you are part of a group, only the designated group employer can claim a deduction.
 The deduction is available if the group's total Australian wages are less than $6.5 million.

 Changes to the amount of wages you pay throughout the year will affect the deduction you can claim in each return period.
 If you do not employ for the full financial year, the deduction will be adjusted proportionally.